engl3844/engl3844s18/_schedule/schedule.md

         - date: 2018-01-18
           desc: 'Introductions with your data-story curiousities'
           readings: [ 'Read the <a href="/projects/p1-data-gathering/">Data-Collection</a> project','Giorgia Lupi.
 (7 Nov.
 2015). <a href="https://www.youtube.com/watch?v=SbqNEKygFiA">Data [are] about people.</a> (You can skip the "Friends in Space" project: ~2:35-6:45)' ]
           assign: [ 'Take notes about the main takeaways about the Dear Data project.
 Consider how you see me translating the Dear Data project into this course.
-Jot down some questions and comments to share.', 'Come prepared to introduce yourself today by sharing what you may end up studying and writing about this semester.
+Jot down some questions and comments to share.', 'Come prepared to re-introduce yourself today by sharing what digital media / technology practice that you may end up studying and writing about this semester.
 Please note that this topic is not set in stone, but simply a curiousity to share.']

     - num: 2
       wkh: 'Algorithmic Audiences'